jpe442/dodateweb/README.md

 ### Technologies Utilized
 #### Frontends

 DoDate's primary frontend is built in ReactJS using JavaScript ES6, HTML5, CSS3.

+*Redux*
-The React components are arranged and interelated according to a [FLUX](https://facebook.github.io/flux/) architecture using [Redux](https://github.com/reactjs/redux/blob/master/README.md) to provide a unidirectional flow of information which ensures that backend data stays in sync with the frontend state of the client application.
+- [X] The React components are arranged and interelated according to a [FLUX](https://facebook.github.io/flux/) architecture using [Redux](https://github.com/reactjs/redux/blob/master/README.md) to provide a unidirectional flow of information which ensures that backend data stays in sync with the frontend state of the client application.

 To this end, DoDate employs the [React Drag-and-Drop (DnD)](https://github.com/react-dnd/react-dnd) module to preserve the Redux loop.